 In addition to playing a custom guitar in the 1960s, Orbison played a Gibson Super 400.
 The body is considered a Gretsch White Falcon Country Club, while the neck is considered a Gibson Super 400.
 His son stated that the guitar his father played in One of the Lonely Hearts was a Gretsch Country.
 The Gretsch Country was lost in a fire in 1968, and Orbison’s son has yet to confirm the exact model of his guitar.

 Top 10 Famous Les Paul Players | Marty Schwartz

 Latest Content – https://linktr.ee/martyschwartzPatreon – https://www.patreon.com/MartyMusicWebsite – http://www.MartyMusic.comMerch – https://teespring.com…

-The Gibson Custom Shop produced just 125 of these instruments, and all of them are signed by Slash.
+The Gibson Custom Shop produced just 125 of these instruments, all signed by Slash.
 Slash’s model is a replica of a Gibson EDS-1275 Doubleneck, purchased by the rock star in 1990.
 It features a C-neck profile, versatile LR Baggs VTC pickup, and Seymour Duncan Alnico 2 Pro pickups.
-Slash’s Gibson guitars are also known for their sound, which distinguishes them from the typical Les Pauls.
+Slash’s Gibson guitars are also known for their sound, distinguishing them from the typical Les Pauls.